daviditkin/absorb/README.md

 ```
 lein clean
-lein doo phantom test once
+lein doo chrome test once
 ```

-The above command assumes that you have [phantomjs](https://www.npmjs.com/package/phantomjs) installed.
-However, please note that [doo](https://github.com/bensu/doo) can be configured to run cljs.test in many other JS environments (chrome, ie, safari, opera, slimer, node, rhino, or nashorn).
+The above command assumes that you have [karma](https://www.npmjs.com/package/karma) installed.
+However, please note that [doo](https://github.com/bensu/doo) can be configured to run cljs.test in many other JS environments (phantom, ie, safari, opera, slimer, node, rhino, or nashorn).

 ## Production Build